International response to the Spanish Civil War: Portugal

 Upon the outbreak of the civil war, Portuguese Prime Minister António de Oliveira Salazar was officially neutral but favoured the Nationalists.
 Salazar's Estado Novo held tense relations with the Republic since it held Portuguese dissidents to his regime.
 Portugal played a critical role in supplying the Nationalists with ammunition and logistical resources.

-Direct military involvement involved "semi-official" endorsement by Salazar of a volunteer force of 8,000 to 12,000, the "Viriatos" (named after the Viriatos Legion) which fought for Franco although never as a national unit.
+Direct military involvement involved "semi-official" endorsement by Salazar of a volunteer force of 8,000 to 12,000; the "Viriatos" (named after the Viriatos Legion) fought for Franco although never as a national unit.
 For the whole war, Portugal was instrumental in providing the Nationalists with a vital logistical organisation and by reassuring Franco and his allies that no interference would hinder the supply traffic directed to the Nationalists that crossed the borders of the Iberian countries.
 The Nationalists even referred to Lisbon as "the port of Castile".
-In 1938, with Franco's victory increasingly certain, Portugal recognised Franco's regime and after the war signed in 1939 a treaty of friendship and non-aggression pact, the Iberian Pact.
-Portugal played an important diplomatic role in supporting Franco, including by insisting to British government that Franco sought to replicate Salazar's Estado Novo, not Mussolini's Fascist Italy or Hitler's Nazi Germany.
+In 1938, with Franco's victory increasingly certain, Portugal recognised Franco's regime and soon after the war signed a treaty of friendship and non-aggression pact, the Iberian Pact.
+Portugal played an important diplomatic role in supporting Franco, including by insisting to the British government that Franco sought to replicate Salazar's Estado Novo, not Mussolini's Fascist Italy or Hitler's Nazi Germany.